Colorado State University is on the rise – both academically and athletically.

 Our University commitment to Athletics has increased 141% since 2010, from $25.35 million to $61.26 million in 2022.
 Total University commitment to Rams football has increased 278% since 2010, from $8.17 million to $30.92 million in 2022.

-- We’re tied with San Diego State University for the highest federal graduation rate in the Mountain West Conference.
+- We’re tied for the highest federal graduation rate in the Mountain West Conference.

 - We’ve built an in-house Athletics video production unit to enhance recruiting, gameday experiences, and live game-streaming capabilities.